 "And as far as my doing something with my life, I'll get started first thing tomorrow."

-Tai clicked the phone off without listening to anything else Sora had to say and smiled, briefly thinking of how regretful she'd be when he went 'missing' for the next two weeks.
+Tai hit 'End' on the phone without listening to anything else Sora had to say and smiled, briefly thinking of how regretful she'd be when he went 'missing' for the next two weeks.
 Not that he still held out hope of her discovering some long lost love for him or anything.
-For some reason, none of that seemed as important now.
+None of that seemed as important now.
 He accelerated the car once again, now having a reason to do so.

 Kuri lay in her bed and stared at the ceiling.
 She'd been doing so for the past hour.